 I had a time in my life when I spent my days intimately involved with a small group of people who were utterly and completely dedicated to personal development and understanding–best folks could–the mysteries of the universe.

 It was a divine time.
 And while a challenging one, I wouldn’t trade it for anything.
-Their dedication, commitment, respect, perseverance and love was otherworldly compared to anything I had experienced; they were genuine, kind, thoughtful, smart and grabbing life by the horns, as folks say.
-And with them I found tribe and connection as I never had before.
+Their dedication, commitment, respect, perseverance and love was palpable compared to anything I had experienced before; they were genuine, kind, thoughtful, smart and living fully.
+With them I found tribe and connection that helped me grow as well.

 I don’t recall the whole of the experience, but I do remember one of my clan taking me aside and asking if he could work with me on my will and determination.
 I said, yes.

 He sat with me, quietly, and asked me to retrieve my first memory of success.
 “When was the first time I had confidence and knew that I could accomplish something?” he asked me.
 I sat and thought and thunk.
 Nothing was coming up.

 He asked me to go deeper.
 To find this memory, and then in a flash, it happened.
 The memory came forth.
 I saw it!
 And I did not simply see my first success, I felt it surge throughout my whole being.
 And I began to smile and laugh.